 * Foreign carmakers write to Chinese Ministry of Industry

-* Letter calls for electric car quota to be delayed
+* Letter calls for electric car quotas to be delayed

 * Carmakers demand ability to buy electric car credits (Adds details on China electric car policy, industry data)

-The letter is a joint protest against China's new energy vehicles (NEVs) proposals, which include a goal for hybrid and electric cars to make up at least a fifth of vehicle sales by 2025 with a staggered system of quotas beginning in 2018.
+The policy includes a goal for hybrid and electric cars to make up at least a fifth of Chinese vehicle sales by 2025, with a staggered system of quotas beginning in 2018.

 "The proposed rules' ambitious enforcement date is not possible to meet, and if unchanged would lead to a widespread disruption of the product portfolio of most automakers operating in China.
 At a minimum, the mandate needs to be delayed a year and include additional flexibilities," the letter said.